 Skill Set or Profession

-He didn’t particular like heights, so it was a bit of a surprise to his parents when he developed an interest in helicopters.
+He didn’t particularly like heights, so it was a bit of a surprise to his parents when he developed an interest in helicopters.
 When he heard one flying over his house, he ran out just to see it.
 Fixed-wing aircraft interested him, but helicopters fascinated him.
 For his twelfth birthday he got a ride.
 He was hooked!

 In 1969, just after he graduated from high school, he enlisted in the Navy.
 He chose to train as a chopper pilot.
 Specifically, he wanted to be a medevac pilot.
 He got the schooling and training he wanted.
 His commanding officer was a World War II pilot who had made the transition from fixed-wing to helicopters after the war.
 That same CO said that he had never worked with a new recruit who was any more focused on and committed to what he wanted to do.